qihao067/PoseExaminer/README.md

-## Adversarial Examination and Train with PoseExaminer
+## Adversarial Examination and Training with PoseExaminer

 By running the `train.sh`, you will first run the PoseExmainer on PARE to search for the failure modes with 40 agents, and then fine-tune the PARE mode with the discovered failure cases (i.e., reproduce the results we reported).
 We repeat the entire process for 5 times.
 All intermediate results and checkpoints will be saved in `ROOTNAME` (see `train.sh`).